 Here’s how our bodies strive to maintain optimal levels of blood sugar:

-- Our digestive system breaks down the sugar and/or starch into smaller sugars like glucose.
-These smaller sugars are then absorbed into our bloodstream.
-This naturally raises our blood sugar level.
+2. Our digestive system breaks down the sugar and/or starch into smaller sugars like glucose.
+These smaller sugars are then absorbed into our bloodstream, raising our blood sugar level.

-- The muscles and liver store sugar (e.g. glucose) temporarily.
+4. The muscles and liver store sugar temporarily.
 When we need it, our muscles and liver give up their sugar into the blood.
 This happens, for example, when we haven’t eaten for a few hours, we’re exercising, or we’re under stress.
-The fat cells turn the excess sugar into fat for longterm storage.
+Fat cells, however, turn excess sugar into fat for long-term storage.

 As you can see, the amount of sugar in your blood is constantly flowing up and down.
 Up when we eat; down when the insulin tells the cells to pull it out of the blood.
 Then up again when we eat again and/or start using some of the stored glucose.
 And down again as it’s used (burned) or stored.